 This document contains answers to some frequently asked questions about RightFax, a service that allows users to create, send, receive, and manage faxes directly from their desktop computers.

 Does RightFax support sending and/or receiving sensitive data such as credit card numbers, social security numbers (SSNs), medical records, etc.?

-- The RightFax Web Client works on Internet Explorer, FireFox, Chrome, Safari and Edge.
+The RightFax Web Client works on Chrome and Edge.

 Incoming and outgoing faxes in RightFax accounts will be automatically purged after thirty days.
 To prevent loss of data, all RightFax users should take steps to save faxes that may be needed longer than thirty days to other locations such as departmental shared drives or UOFI Box.